BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 a) Team rankings within the Competition will be decided by points with three points to be awarded for a win and one point for a drawn match.
 The teams gaining the highest number of points in their respective Divisions at the conclusion shall be adjudged the winners.
 Matches must not be played for double points.

-a) Registered Referees for all matches shall be appointed in a manner approved by the Management Committee and by the sanctioning Association.
+a) Registered Referees (and Assistant Referees where approved by the FA or County FA) for all matches shall be appointed in a manner approved by the Management Committee and by the sanctioning Association.

-c) Each Team shall provide a Club Assistant Referee with a suitable flag for the duration of the match and teams failing to comply with this Rule shall be fined £20.00.
-In the event of the BHFL Management Committee ordering neutral Assistant Referees to be appointed, both Clubs shall share their travelling expenses and scale fee.
+c) Where Assistant Referees are not appointed each Team shall provide a Club Assistant Referee.
+Failure to do so will result in a fine of £20.00 being imposed on the defaulting Team.
+(Note: In the event of the BHFL Management Committee ordering neutral Assistant Referees to be appointed, both Clubs shall share their travelling expenses and scale fee).

 d) The appointed Referee shall have the power to decide as to the fitness of the ground in all matches and the decision shall be final subject to either in the case of a ground of a local Authority or the owners of the ground, the Representative of that body is the sole arbiter and whose decision must be accepted unless the ground is declared fit for play.